megvii-research/tf-tutorials/Homework instructions.md

-The turns should be produced by `diff -u` commands.
+The turn-in's should be produced by `diff -u` commands.

 ```
 zsc@suspicious-heyrovsky /unsullied/sharefs/zsc/isilon-share/zsc-awesome-neupeak/tutorial/config